-The preliminary electoral roll will show the residential roll at the front and the ratepayer roll at the rear.
+The preliminary electoral roll for each constituent territorial authority will be contained in one book, with the residential roll located at the front and the ratepayer roll located at the rear.

 Details appearing on the preliminary electoral roll are electors names (surname, then first names) listed alphabetically.
 The qualifying address of the elector is shown alongside.
 No postal addresses or occupations are shown.